jymchng/python-newtype-dev/docs/user-guide/basic-usage.md

 # Basic Usage Guide

-This guide covers the fundamental concepts and patterns for using Python NewType effectively.
+This guide covers the fundamental concepts and patterns for using `python-newtype` effectively.

 ## Core Concepts

 ### Type Wrapping

-Python NewType allows you to extend existing Python types while preserving their original behavior.
+`python-newtype` allows you to extend existing Python types while preserving their original behavior.
 When you wrap a type:

-1. All original methods are preserved
+1. All original methods are preserved and whenever it returns a value of the supertype, python-newtype will attempt to construct it as a value of the subtype
 2. New methods can be added
 3. Existing methods can be modified
-4. Special methods (`__init__`, `__new__`, etc.) can be customized

 ```python
 from newtype import NewType